tintin305/Energy-Visualization-and-Analytics/Administration Documents/Project Plan/Meetings with Nixon/20-06_First_Project_Plan_Meeting_Nixon.md

 * The heart of what is required, specific details are not required
 * Plan can change, things are not concrete
 * ?
 Project management things ?
-* Will br included in the final report
+* Will be included in the final report

 ## Things to talk about
 * Weekly plan